 The Board has a regular schedule of meetings throughout the year.
 There are normally two scheduled Board meetings each quarter; the first to deal with regular operational matters such as approval of the dividend and to review key portfolio activity; and the second to consider more strategic matters and thematic discussions.
 Meetings are also scheduled for the approval of the annual and half-year results.
+Board education sessions are included in the schedule, and there is an annual Strategy Day.
 External advisers are invited to attend Board meetings on a regular basis.
-Meetings this year have been a mixture of in person and virtual.
+Meetings this year have been a mixture of in-person and virtual.